pp00704831/ViStripformer/README.md

 For reproducing our ViStripformer results on GoPro datasets, download 'Video_Stripformer_GoPro.pth'

 For reproducing our ViStripformer+ results on GoPro datasets, download 'Video_Stripformer_Plus_GoPro.pth'

+For reproducing our ViStripformer results on BSD datasets, download 'Video_Stripformer_BSD.pth'